CQCL/pytket-docs/manual/manual_circuit.rst

     print(circ.is_symbolic())   # returns True when free_symbols() is non-empty

 .. note:: There are some minor drawbacks associated with symbolic compilation.
 When using `Euler-angle equations <https://tket.quantinuum.com/api-docs/passes.html#pytket.passes.EulerAngleReduction>`_ or quaternions for merging adjacent rotation gates, the resulting angles are given by some lengthy trigonometric expressions which cannot be evaluated down to just a number when one of the original angles was parameterised; this can lead to unhelpfully long expressions for the angles of some gates in the compiled circuit.
-It is also not possible to apply the `KAK decomposition <https://tket.quantinuum.com/passes.html#pytket.passes.KAKDecomposition>`_ to simplify a parameterised circuit, so that pass will only apply to non-parameterised subcircuits, potentially missing some valid opportunities for optimisation.
+It is also not possible to apply the `KAK decomposition :py:class:`pytket.passes.KAKDecomposition` to simplify a parameterised circuit, so that pass will only apply to non-parameterised subcircuits, potentially missing some valid opportunities for optimisation.

 .. seealso:: To see how to use symbolic compilation in a variational experiment, have a look at our `VQE (UCCSD) example <https://tket.quantinuum.com/examples/ucc_vqe.html>`_.